- About -

-We formed in 2003 to open alternative education programs for disadvantaged and disengaged young people living in large urban centers.
-We have operated programs in Chicago, Milwaukee, Miami and parts of Michigan.
-We have developed innovative curricula and programs along the way.
-And, most importantly, we have educated thousands of students, providing them with the means to make positive changes in their lives, obtain their high school diplomas, and achieve success in their post-secondary endeavors.
+In 2003, Banner Learning was formed to open and operate education programs for disadvantaged and disengaged young people living primarily in large urban centers.
+Banner has created programs in several states, including Illinois, Wisconsin, Michigan and Florida.
+Over the years, Banner has developed new curricula and innovative educational methods while educating thousands of students and providing them with paths to make positive changes in their lives, obtain their high school diplomas, and achieve success in their post-secondary endeavors.

 Banner’s behavior modification program creates a truly alternative setting for its students.
 Banner utilizes a variety of educational methods to build the confidence and competence of each of its students.
 Banner’s students are placed on paths to reintegration to their home schools, graduation, post-secondary education, and/or employment.

 Banner’s communication philosophy requires all stakeholders to participate in the educational processes of its students.
 Stakeholders include students, parents, Banner staff, school district personnel, vocational and post-secondary groups, social service agencies, and members of the juvenile justice community.
 Stakeholders participate in the intake process, development and monitoring of Individualized Graduation Plans (IGPs), and the implementation and assessment of academic, behavioral, and vocational development.
 Each stakeholder is an integral member of Banner’s decision-making body.